Bryconops transitoria: Habitat and ecology

-B. transitoria is largely considered endemic to the Tapajós basin.
+Bryconops transitoria is largely considered endemic to the Tapajós basin.
 More specific preferences include a leaning towards clearwater habitats, as opposed to whitewater or blackwater.
-However, B. transitoria is also poorly-studied, with unclear distribution records dating all the way back to its discovery.
+However, B. transitoria is also poorly-studied, with unclear distribution records dating back to its discovery.
 B. transitoria is one of four Bryconops species to be described from the Tapajós; The others are Bryconops gracilis, B. munduruku, and B. durbinae.

 While B. transitoria has not been the subject of specific dietary study, it is likely to be an insectivore or omnivore, based on behavior seen in other members of the genus.

 Conservation status

-B. transitoria specifically has not been evaluated by the IUCN.
+Bryconops transitoria specifically has not been evaluated by the IUCN.
 However, its natural habitat in the Tapajós basin is known to be facing various anthropogenic threats; other species of Bryconops are under similar survival pressure.

 The Río Tapajos main is a site of frequent consideration for infrastructure and mining developments.
 This is only from a legal standpoint, however - illegally, there have been instances of unlawful mining kicking up enough sediment to turn the waters of the Tapajós brown.
 The illegal gold mining industry is a thriving market in Latin America, despite its inherent danger to both participants and the environment.
 Species like B. transitoria are among potential casualties of activity along such lines.

 The Tapajós is of such ecological and infrastructural importance that various projects have been reconsidered, specifically taking environmental impact into consideration.
 Therefore, B. transitoria (and the other Tapajós-endemic species) have a greater chance of survival.